How to buy Premium Bonds

 Bonds can only be bought online or by phone using a personal debit card issued by a UK bank or building society.
 But wherever else you live in the world, prizes will be paid out in pound sterling.

-Can I buy Premium Bonds for my children, grandchildren or great-grandchildren?
+Can I buy Premium Bonds for a child, even if they aren't family?

 Until the child reaches the age of 16, the parent or guardian nominated on the application takes care of the bonds, no matter who buys them.

-The nominated person will be sent the bond record, any prizes won as wel as payment for cashed in bonds until the child turns 16.
+The nominated person will be sent the bond record, any prizes won and payment for cashed in bonds until the child turns 16.

-If you encounter any problems getting Premium Bonds, phone NS&I, send an email or tweet @Nsandihelp.
+If you encounter any problems getting Premium Bonds, you can phone NS&I, send an email, use the webchat feature or tweet @nsandihelp.